LogoCustom Linear Actuator

 BandWhat it meansRecommended platformRed flags

-25.4 mm travel, package ratio at or above 5.1x, guided load, no washdownThis is the cleanest current off-the-shelf 1 inch rod-actuator zone.
+12 mm to 25.4 mm travel, package ratio at or above 5.1x, guided load, no washdownThis is the cleanest current off-the-shelf mini rod-actuator zone for literal 1 inch and nearby ultra-short requests.
 Public examples exist with retracted length around 130 mm to 140 mm.Mini rod actuator with published dynamic force, duty cycle, and ingress rating.Do not use static force, hidden side load, or later washdown requirements to justify the same catalog pick.

 Travel above 25.4 mm and up to about 100 mmThe job still belongs on the short-stroke page, but the literal 1 inch alias is no longer exact.
 Near 100 mm, "micro linear actuator" can be valid only inside a narrow evidence-backed envelope.Short-stroke industrial rod actuator, precision housed actuator, or guided actuator depending on load path and environment.Do not keep shopping as if the original 1 inch keyword or a generic "micro" label still describes the real force and side-load requirement.